THE VOLGA GERMANS IN PORTLAND

 Free Evangelical Brethren Church Confirmation Classes

-Confirmation was a rite of initiation in the Volga German Protestant churches and tended to be seen as a mature statement of faith by an already baptized person.
-Confirmation was typically required to become a member of the church and the public ceremony was usually held as part of the Palm Sunday service each year.
+Confirmation was a rite of initiation in the Volga German Protestant churches and was often viewed as a mature expression of faith by an already baptized individual.
+Confirmation was typically required to become a member of the church, and the public ceremony was usually held as part of the Palm Sunday service each year.

 According to the church records, the first confirmation class was held on April 5, 1914.

-A list of the confirmation class members and photographs (if available) for each year are linked below:
+A list of the confirmation class members and photographs (if available) for each year is linked below:

 • 1900 - No confirmation class is listed in the church register